0xjon0/what-happens-when/README.rst

 HTTP protocol
 -------------

+Modern browsers attempt to establish a connection using HTTP/3, which is built on QUIC which operates over UDP and removes head-of-line blocking at the transport layer.
+If the browser supports HTTP/3 and the server advertises support via the Alt-Svc header, the browser:

+* Sends an initial QUIC handshake over UDP to establish a secure connection.
+* Negotiates encryption parameters inline using TLS 1.3.
+* Begins transmitting HTTP requests as soon as the handshake completes.

+If HTTP/3 fails, the browser falls back to HTTP/2 or HTTP/1.1 over TCP.

-If the web browser used was written by Google, instead of sending an HTTP request to retrieve the page, it will send a request to try and negotiate with the server an "upgrade" from HTTP to the SPDY protocol.
+If the browser is older and was written by Google, instead of sending an HTTP request to retrieve the page, it will send a request to try and negotiate with the server an "upgrade" from HTTP to the SPDY protocol.